 IRL - Sligo

 Carrowmore is Ireland's largest Stone Age graveyard.
 It consists of 60 passage graves - dolmens and cromlechs, and one cairn, which is the largest grave.
 The oldest dates from 3200 BC, 700 years earler than Newgrange.
 The Visitor's Centre houses an e..

 John St. IRL - Sligo

 This unusual structure was designed in 1730 by Richard Castle.
 The apse and the windows were replaced during remodelling in the Gothic style in 1812.
 A brass tablet (north transept) commemorates W. B. Yeats' mother, Susan, who was married in the chur..

 Temple St. IRL - Sligo

 This composite building (1874) was designed by George Goldie in a mixture of Norman and Renaissance styles.
 The lighting effects of the 69 stained-glass windows, created by Loblin of Tours in France, is best seen in the evening or early morning.
 A sm..

 The Mall IRL - Sligo

-The Niland Collection, displayed on a rotational basis, contains some 200 works by Jack Yeats, acquired by former county librarian Norah Niland.
-The collection of Irish Modern Art includes paintings by George Russell, Maurice McGonigal, Norah McGuinn..
+The Niland Collection, displayed in rotation, contains some 200 works by Jack Yeats, acquired by Norah Niland, former County librarian.
+The Irish Modern Art Collection includes paintings by George Russell, Maurice McGonigal, Norah McGuinness, Estella..